What will be your legacy?

 Maine Maritime Museum also offers charitable gift annuities (CGAs) and charitable remainder unitrusts (CRUTs), which provide both a gift and income.
 In these cases, the donor transfers assets to the museum in exchange for income payments, and also receives a tax deduction and other potential tax savings.
 The remaining funds transfer to the museum upon the death of the final income beneficiary.
 CGAs require a minimum gift of $10,000; CRUTs require a minimum gift of $100,000.

 The Capt.
 W.J.
-Lewis Parker Leadership Society recognizes those who have made planned gifts benefiting the museum.
+Lewis Parker Leadership Society recognizes those who have made planned gifts benefiting the museum, including collections of significance.
 Join the Parker Society today by notifying the museum know of your estate plans.

 For more information, please contact Rebecca Roche at 207-443-1316 x 327 or firstname.lastname@example.org.